jdantonio/concurrent-ruby-presentation/concurrent-ruby-presentation-notes.md

 * When discussing concurrent programming one common mantra is "avoid shared mutable data"
 * This true--when possible *avoid shared mutable data*
 * This isn't always possible--sometimes data must be shared across threads
-* Many functional programming languages (Erlang, Clojurs, Haskell, F#) get around this by having *immutable* variables
+* Many functional programming languages (Erlang, Clojure, Haskell, F#) get around this by having *immutable* variables
 * Not in Ruby--all our variables are *references to mutable objects*
 * In the previous slide we passed such a reference out of our agent every time we called the `#value` method
 * *Any* thread with a reference to the array can change the value